stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

 ### Task 2: Run ARM template to provision lab resources

-In this task, you run an Azure Resource Manager (ARM) template to create the resources required for this hands-on lab.
+In this task, you run an Azure Resource Manager (ARM) template to create the hands-on lab's resources.
 In addition to creating resources, the ARM template also executes a PowerShell script on the `LabVM` to install software and configure the server.
 The resources created by the ARM template include:

 - Azure Data Lake Storage Gen2 account
   - Blob and File services